Strategies for efficient Mobile App Testing

 - Tools and Resources: Be it manual or automated testing, mobile app testing cannot be accurately conducted without the right tools.
-Most teams do not have access to an in-house lab with the requisite number and variety of device-OS combination for real-world testing.
+Most teams do not have access to an in-house lab with the requisite number and variety of device-OS combinations for real-world testing.
 Naturally, teams must find cloud-based options for testing, so that they can access the necessary devices, frameworks, and other resources.
 Automated app testing also requires testers with technical expertise in handling the necessary mobile application testing frameworks, test scripts, etc.

 2. Choosing between emulators and physical devices